 Historically, members from both parties attend the service — which takes place at the U.S. Capitol.
 After the ceremony, members of Congress then host a bipartisan luncheon for the new president and vice president.

-However, at least 60 Democrats have already said they will not attend the swearing-in as a sign of protest.
+However, 67 Democrats have already said they will not attend the swearing-in as a sign of protest.
 Others won't go because of other commitments.

 One California Democratic member's office told Mic that many more Democrats may not attend, given that Inauguration Day will take place on a Friday in a week when Congress is not in session, and many will not want to travel all the way to Washington, D.C., from their districts for a daylong event they are already dreading.